 We do not know if this study would help you.
-We are testing psilocybin to see its effects on people with depression, anxiety and existential distress during metastatic cancer.
-You might get better if you receive psilocybin, but your condition could stay the same or even get worse.
-We hope the information from this study will help other people with depression, anxiety and existential distress during metastatic cancer in the future.
+We are testing a second psilocybin group retreat to see its effects on people with depression, anxiety and existential distress during metastatic cancer.
+You might get better if you participate in this study, but your condition could stay the same or even get worse.